DaveWM/dave-martin-blog/content/posts/import-a-csv-into-kafka-using-babashka.md

     (doseq [output output-lines]
         (println output)))

 Great, that's all we need for the Babashka script!
-You can find the script here (TODO - link), if you'd like to download and run it.
+You can find the script [here](https://gist.github.com/DaveWM/3185481497d32ca623838137e77bd291 "Babashka script gist"), if you'd like to download and run it.
 Now we just need a quick bash one-liner...

 ### The bash one-liner